LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 The lower down the better (lower user effort), but higher up is **acceptable**.

 But even if we get these two points — **what about all the points in between?**
-There are a ton of different ways to connect them, and they are most definitely not equal in terms of overall user experience!
+There are a ton of different ways to connect them, and they produce vastly different overall user experiences.

+Meet the power-to-effort curve, the most important usability metric you've never heard of.

 ### Avoid usability cliffs

 <aside class="pullquote">

+> User effort should be proportional to value gained.
 > Users should not be thrown into the deep end when their use case becomes only slightly more complex
 </aside>